Open Studies Course Registration

 This foundational course introduces the novice painter to the essential concepts and techniques of oil painting, emphasizing the careful observation of subjects ranging from still life to self portrait and the figure.
 Class sessions explore the varied uses of paint as a material and its ability to render form and space through descriptive, expressive and symbolic means.
 Topics covered include basic technical control of materials and tools, methods of paint application, color mixing, and the preparation of the painting surface (paper, hardboard and canvas).
 Slide lectures convey the medium’s nearly limitless expressive potential through a variety of historical and contemporary examples.

 Instructor: Duane Lutsko paints the American landscape of the highway, industry and the unassuming imagery to which people generally turn a blind eye.
 His motif is the amalgamation of the hardware and paraphernalia, left in the wake of development, on the American landscape.
 He earned his M.F.A. in Painting from Brooklyn College, CUNY.
 He has exhibited widely and received numerous awards and has taught in Baltimore County Public Schools as well as at MICA.

 Section A meets May 28, 2020 to July 30, 2020

 On Thursday from 6:30 PM to 9:45 PM

 Instructor: Duane Lutsko

+ONLINE!
 This two-day workshop will explore the possibilities of working with the Cyanotype process in both traditional and contemporary methods.
 Since 1842, Cyanotype, also known as blue prints, has been one of the most stable yet experimental alternative photographic processes.
 Students will learn to coat the emulsion onto paper and fabric and expose and develop prints.
-The class will make use the process to make photograms from found objects and also learn to create and print their own digital negatives.
-Meets on October 12th and October 19th.
+The class will make use of the process to make photograms from found objects and also learn to create and print their own digital negatives.
+Meets on June 6th and June 13th.